 - CO 1.
 Analyze the performance of the algorithms, state the efficiency using asymptotic notations and analyze mathematically the complexity of the algorithm. - CO 2.
 Apply divide and conquer approaches and decrease and conquer approaches in solving the problems analyze the same - CO 3.
-Apply the appropriate algorithmic design technique like greedy method, transform and conquer - CO 4.
+Apply the appropriate algorithmic design technique like greedy method, transform and conquer approaches and compare the efficiency of algorithms to solve the given problem. - CO 4.
 Apply and analyze dynamic programming approaches to solve some problems, and improve an algorithm time efficiency by sacrificing space. - CO 5.
 Apply and analyze backtracking, branch and bound methods and to describe P, NP and NP-Complete problems.